 The advantages of PaaS are mainly that it permits for higher-level programming by intensely cheap complexity.
 The total development of the application may be more real.
-This may be by way of it has built-in infrastructure resources, maintenance and improvement of the application is thus easier.
+This may be by way it has built-in infrastructure resources, maintenance and improvement of the application are thus easier.

 Disadvantages of many PaaS suppliers as quoted by their users comprise increased pricing at more scales, absence of operational features, abridged control, and the problems of traffic routing systems.